brando90/brandomiranda/dance.md

 With that in mind we try to record all our videos of the moves we teach with counts and explanations.
 We post them in [our youtube page](https://www.youtube.com/channel/UCcT5YnFyYs_hXm76MGMJ8TQ).

+# Urbana Dance Company (UDC)

+During my time at UIUC (2019) I also was a dance instructor at [Urbana Dance Company](https://www.urbanadancecompany.com/) (UIUC and UDC are unaffiliated).

+During that time I wrote the following statement:

+> BRANDO MIRANDA // Instructor
+>
+> It is my mission to inspire anyone around me to become a social dancer and have connected, deep, meaningful dances while at the same time understanding the mechanics of solid technique.
+It is my experience that the most fulfilling way to social dance is a combination of deep connection and awareness of good technique with space for the creative expression of music.
+It is my experience that one can co-create a dance experience with any lead and follow.
+For this reason, Bachata Sensual and Brazilian Zouk are my favorite dances.
+Bachata Sensual (made by Korke and Judith) is a dance tested and based on solid follow and lead principles of natural motions of energy and how to use this energy with your partner.
+>
+>I’ve been dancing for the past 5 years every week at least 10 hours a week, training, learning from other instructors and testing everything I’ve learned on the social dance floor.
+I’ve also trained under the World Master program designed by Korke and Judith and certified to teach the official original Bachata Sensual.
+I’ve also attended multiple dance congresses learning from instructors around the world in Brazilian Zouk and (all) Bachata styles.
+I also founded the registered student organization (RSO) UIUC Bachata Sensual with the goal to spread the love of bachata and social dancing.